danialhasan/RefactorAI/packages/extension/README.md

     -   GPT-3.5
     -   GPT-4

--   [ ] Select code, then select RefactorAI function from context menu, and receive AI response in side pane webview
+-   [ ] Select code, then select RefactorAI function from context menu or press keybind, and receive AI response in side pane webview

 -   [ ] Access file system (in restricted mode) to read Typescript declaration files, custom types, and typed packages